Cosimo-CS/Group_project_Establish_a_Network_Plan/README.md

 # Project #

-A group of 3 members developed a secure network in cisco packet tracer
+A group of 3 members developed a secure network in cisco packet tracer.

 ## Team members ##